-On an exceptional basis, where extenuating circumstances have been demonstrated, the Fees Office may approve an individual payment plan with a student.
+On an exceptional basis, where extenuating circumstances have been demonstrated, the Registry may approve an exceptional payment plan with a student.

 If the terms of an exceptional payment plan are not met, the payment plan ceases and any outstanding balance of fees is due immediately.